opcow/flipper/README.md

 Build the images for docker-compose: `docker-compose build` or `COMPOSE_DOCKER_CLI_BUILD=1 docker-compose build`.

-The following example use my host ip and printer device.
+The following examples use my host ip and printer device.
+You will have to copy your printer.cfg and any other needed config files into flipper/klipper/config_files.

 Get flipper
 ---